 Women of the Sea: Film Fund

-Open exclusively to emerging or established women filmmakers, the fund is about celebrating the stories and fortitude of women of the sea.
-Open until 31st March, filmmakers are invited to submit their pitch for a film of 10-20 minutes in duration, that explores any aspect of surfing or surf culture that champions women making waves, commandeering space in the line-up.
+Open exclusively to emerging and established women filmmakers resident in UK, Ireland, USA & Canada, the Women Of The Sea Film Fund is about celebrating and elevating women on both sides of the lens.
+Until 8th March 2026, filmmakers are invited to submit their pitch for a short film of 10-15 minutes in duration, exploring any aspect of surfing or surf culture that brings to the fore untold tales of women making waves.

 Looking for inspiration?